Updated November 21, 2017

 Compute Engine and Amazon EC2 have similar on-demand pricing models for running instances:

-- Compute Engine charges by the minute, with a minimum charge of ten minutes of usage.
+- Compute Engine charges by the second, with a minimum charge of one minute.

 Both services allow you to run your instance indefinitely.